Jogayya: Plot

 In Bangalore, the cops torture Jogi's accomplices to reveal Jogi's location, which leads them to a conclusion that Jogi has moved to Dubai.
 Upon release, Jogi's accomplices meet Bhubaiyya and verbally abuse Jogi for his betrayal.

 Jogi, in reality, resides in Mumbai as Mahadeva and works as a servant in Vidya's house.
 Vidya's marriage is fixed with an astrologer from Karnataka, who seems to vaguely recognise Jogi.
 This causes him to remember the events which caused him to leave Bangalore.
 After his mother's death, (Note: As depicted in Jogi.)
 Jogi continued to live as a goon, but changed his mind after getting humiliated by a doctor and mocked by his friends.
 Knowing that entering into the crime world would not provide him another chance, Jogi left the city without informing anyone.

 Jogi decides to leave Mumbai as he is troubled by the presence of Vidya's fiancé.
 Jogi's fellow mates in Mumbai kills a gangster, who had destroyed their lives and secretly moves to a coastal region from where they plan to leave for Dubai.
 Jogi, who spots them at the beach joins them.
 Before leaving the coast, they are cornered by the cops, who arrest Jogi and take him back to Bangalore.
 While taking him to court, Jogi finds that Bhubaiyya has been killed in an accident.
 This shatters him.
 While at the court, Jogi learns that several people are awaiting his death, where he is puzzled and equally heartbroken.
 Vidya, who has fallen for Jogi, calls off her wedding and learns from her fiancée that Jogi will die in six months.
-Vidya oves to Karnataka to save him.
+Vidya moves to Karnataka to save him.